-Transparency on the relation between Vigeo Eiris and the Issuer: Vigeo Eiris has executed 1 audit missions for ENGIE (Second Party Opinion delivery on Green Bonds in May 2014).
-ENGIE has a stake in Vigeo Eiris holding 0,96% of its share capital.
+Transparency on the relation between Vigeo Eiris and the Issuer: Vigeo Eiris has executed 3 missions for ENGIE (Second Party Opinions delivery on Green Bonds in May 2014, March 2017 and September 2017).
+ENGIE has a stake in Vigeo Eiris holding 0.96% of its share capital.

-This opinion aims to explain for investors why the Green Bond is considered as sustainable and responsible, based on the information which has been made available to Vigeo Eiris and which has been analyzed by Vigeo Eiris.
-Providing this opinion does not mean that Vigeo Eiris certifies the materiality, the excellence or the irreversibility of the projects financed by the Green Bond.
+This opinion aims to explain for investors why the Green Hybrid Bond is considered as sustainable and responsible, based on the information which has been made available to Vigeo Eiris and which has been analysed by Vigeo Eiris.
+Providing this opinion does not mean that Vigeo Eiris certifies the materiality, the excellence or the irreversibility of the projects financed by the Green Hybrid Bond.
 ENGIE is fully responsible for attesting the compliance with its commitments defined in its policies, for their implementation and their monitoring.
-The opinion delivered by Vigeo Eiris neither focuses on financial performance of the Green Bond, nor on the effective allocation of its proceeds.
+The opinion delivered by Vigeo Eiris neither focuses on financial performance of the Green Hybrid Bond, nor on the effective allocation of its proceeds.
 Vigeo Eiris is not liable for the induced consequences when third parties use this opinion either to make investments decisions or to make any kind of business transaction.